 The active content sanitization is offered in addition to more traditional layers of protection, such as:

 - File type controls (e.g. executable file types, script files embedded within compressed file formats, etc.)

 - Anti-steganography to remove APT threats hidden within image files

 Better Visibility of Policy Violations and Tracking of Message Flow

-Customers have also told us that the reporting functionality in Office 365 is fine for day-to-day mail flow management tasks but is somewhat lacking when trying to investigate DLP policy violations.
-This is exacerbated when the users that need to perform the investigations are non-technical (e.g. HR, Compliance, etc.).
+Customers have also told us that the reporting functionality in M365 is fine for day-to-day mail flow management tasks but is somewhat lacking when trying to investigate DLP policy violations.
+This is exacerbated when the users that need to perform the investigations are non-technical (e.g., HR, Compliance, etc.).

-Another reason our customers cite for using the Secure Email Gateway alongside their Office 365 deployment is that they find the message tracking functionality on SEG superior to the functionality offered by Office 365.
-SEGs message tracking:
+Another reason our customers cite for using the Secure Email Gateway alongside their M365 deployment is that they find the message tracking functionality on SEG superior to the functionality offered by Office 365.
+Regarding the SEG's message tracking, it:

 - Is much easier to use

 - Provides real time visibility of message flow

 - Allows for rapid diagnoses of how a message was processed and what happened to it.